The Latest GA4 Updates: Everything You Need to Know

 position-based attribution removed

 The removal of first-click, linear, time decay and position-based attribution was announced, leaving data-driven and last-click as the remaining attribution models.
-This increased our reliance on data modelling for attribution, with data-driven being the default and most common selection.
+This increased our reliance on data modelling for attribution, as data-driven being the default and most common selection.

 User-provided data collection